-For many of our clients, applying for a Luxembourg passport (and ID) is the ultimate goal of going through the citizenship process.
+For many of our clients, applying for a Luxembourg passport (and ID card) is the ultimate goal of going through the citizenship process.
 We receive many questions about this part of the citizenship application process.

-Six months after you complete Stage 2 in Luxembourg, you should receive a court order equivalent to a “certificate of Nationality” stating the day and time that you became a citizen of Luxembourg.
+Six months after you complete Stage 2 in Luxembourg, you should receive a court order equivalent to a “certificate of Nationality”.
+It states the day and time that you became a citizen of Luxembourg.
 You are now eligible to apply for both a passport and (e)-ID card from Luxembourg.

-In order to obtain a Luxembourg passport, you can either go to the competent embassy or consulate which has jurisdiction over your residential address or the the Bureau of Passports in Luxembourg City for an urgent procedure where the passport is delivered in three days time.
-It is required for applicants over the age 12 to be physically present for the first passport application as a biometric scan of your fingerprints must be made.
-The cost of a Luxembourg passport is 50 Euros for a 5 year duration passport.
-This can be paid online via bank card or through wire transfer.
+In order to obtain a Luxembourg passport, you can either go to the competent embassy or consulate that has jurisdiction over your residential address or the Bureau of Passports in Luxembourg City for an urgent procedure where the passport is delivered in three days’ time.
+The Bureau requires applicants over the age of 12 to be physically present for the first passport application.
+A biometric scan of your fingerprints must be made.
+The cost of a Luxembourg passport is 50 Euros for a 5-year duration passport.
+You can pay this online via bank card or through wire transfer.

-Residents of all other states, Mexico and Canada should refer to the Embassy of Luxembourg in Washington, D.C.
+- And residents of all other states, Mexico, and Canada should refer to the Embassy of Luxembourg in Washington, D.C.